Search

 • Among the liquids, water has a comparatively high value of thermal conductivity which is due to partial ionization.

-• For gases, thermal conductivity value increases with increase in temperature.
+• For gases, thermal conductivity value increases with an increase in temperature.

-• Prandtl number for water varies from 5 to 10.
+• The Prandtl number for water varies from 5 to 10.

 • With the increase in concentration, the thermal conductivity of liquid generally decreases.

-• For conduction through a thicker walled tube the value of mean radius used in the heat conduction equation is given by r2 – r1/ ln(r2/r1).
+• For conduction through a thicker-walled tube, the value of the mean radius used in the heat conduction equation is given by r2 – r1/ ln(r2/r1).

-• When a heat exchanger used for a condensing the vapour of the distillation column or any equipment, to maintain the constant temperature on the shell side of the heat exchanger only single component vapor should be allowed and that to its temperature should be below superheated temperature.
+• When a heat exchanger is used for condensing the vapor of the distillation column or any equipment, to maintain the constant temperature on the shell side of the heat exchanger only single component vapor should be allowed and its temperature should be below superheated temperature.
 At this condition for a constant pressure on the shell side, the constant temperature will be maintained.
 Consistent condensation of vapors is also achieved.